 Love is simple, but relationships are complicated.
 Making a relationship last these days is challenging to say the least.
-Victor and I have been together for 25 years.
+Victor and I have been married for 26 years.
 It’s not always easy, but once you find your soul mate, you have to put in the work to make your relationship thrive.
 In this blog I’m sharing with you 10 things that have helped us create a caring relationship that lasts.

 Victor never skips a workout, except for the 6 months I dragged him through Europe (and let me just tell you, he was miserable).

-He can eat the exact same meals every day of his life.
+He can eat the same meals every day of his life.

 Everyone likes him because he never says what’s really on his mind and will always talk about you.

 He’s never had a plan for anything other than if he should do back and biceps on Tuesday or go straight to leg day because of course, Monday is bench day and he might not be able to pull with max effort if his legs are sore.

 My husband can fall asleep at the drop of a dime almost anywhere.

 I have 10 plans for everything so that if a raccoon crosses my path after the first full moon before the summer solstice, I’ll know exactly what I’ll want to do.
 But it will all go to shit and I’ll instantly come up with plan 11 if the raccoon winks at me because I also read vibes.

 I like to work out if… there’s no surfing, rock climbing, hiking, mountain biking, ninja warrior gyms, or yoga that I can do instead.
 When Victor and I first started dating that’s all we did.
 Workout.
 And now the idea of counting a rep or consistently doing any form of a routine bores me to death.
 But I do love my sports so once every few weeks you might catch me doing some deadlifts and pull ups.

 I’m a food snob and I’m the first to admit, it makes me super difficult.
 I want my coffee medium roasted and French pressed.
 Sometimes my loving husband brings me coffee in bed and I have the gaul to ask: